 - Does it cost money or is it free?

 - Is this something I do on my own or with someone else?

-- Is it fast paced or slow paced?
+- Is it fast or slow-paced?

-- Is it mind or body related?
+- Is it mind or body-related?

-- Is it job related?
+- Is it job-related?

 Are you satisfied or dissatisfied with this?
-And, what changes could you make, no matter how small, that would move you towards a more, or even more, satisfied frame of mind?
+And, what changes could you make – no matter how small – that would move you towards a more (or even more) satisfied frame of mind?

 Time to get creative and increase your sense of satisfaction and purpose...